 OFFICERS

 Section 1.
 Officers.
-The officers of the Agency shall be a Chairman and a Vice-Chairman.
-The Chairman shall be the Chair of the Taylorsville City Council and the Vice-Chairman shall be the Vice-Chair of the Taylorsville City Council.
-The appointed officers of the Agency shall be a Chief Executive Officer, a Secretary, and a Treasurer.
+The officers of the Agency shall be the Chairperson and the Vice-Chairperson who shall be elected from the Board.

 Section 2.
 Term.
-The Chairman and Vice-Chairman shall hold office for one year, or until their successors are elected and begin their term of office.
+The Chairperson and Vice-Chairperson shall hold office for one year, or until their successors are elected.

 Section 3.
-Chairman.
-The Chainnan shall preside at all meetings of the Agency.
+Chairperson.
+The Chairperson shall preside at all meetings of the Agency.
 These meetings shall consist of annual meetings, regular meetings, and special or emergency meetings.
-At each such meeting, the Board of Directors and the Chief Executive Officer, or his designee, may submit such recommendations and information as they may consider proper concerning the business, affairs, and policies of the Agency.
+At each such meeting, the Board and the Chief Executive Officer, or his/her designee, may submit such recommendations and information as they may consider proper concerning the business, affairs, and policies of the Agency.
+All resolutions of the Agency shall be signed by the Chairperson and countersigned by the Secretary.

 Section 4.
-Vice Chairman.
-The Vice-Chairman of the Agency shall perform the duties of the Chairman in the absence or in capacity of the Chairman, and in case of the resignation or death of the Chairman, the Vice-Chairman shall perform such duties as are imposed on the Chairman until such time as the Board of Directors shall elect a new Chairman.
+Vice Chairperson.
+The Vice-Chairperson of the Agency shall perform the duties of the Chairperson in the absence or incapacity of the Chairperson, and in case of the resignation or death of the Chairperson, the Vice-Chairperson shall perform such duties as are imposed on the Chairperson until such time as the Board shall elect a new Chairperson.

 Section 5.
 Secretary.
-The Secretary shall be appointed by the Chief Executive Officer, with the advice and consent of the Board of Directors, and shall serve at the pleasure of the Chief Executive Officer.
-The Secretary shall keep the records of the Agency, shall act as the secretary of the meetings of the Agency and record all votes, keep a record of the proceedings of the Agency, keep the seal of the Agency, and shall have the power to affix such seal to all documents authorized to be executed by the Agency.
+The Secretary shall be the City Recorder or the Deputy City Recorder of Taylorsville. and shall serve under the general direction of the Chief Executive Officer.
+The Secretary shall keep the records of the Agency, shall act as the secretary of the meetings of the Agency and record all votes, keep a record of the proceedings of the Agency, maintain all other records as required by law, keep the seal of the Agency, and shall have the power to affix such seal to all documents authorized to be executed by the Agency.

 Section 6.
 Treasurer.
-The Treasurer shall be appointed by the Chief Executive Officer with the advice and consent of the Board of Directors, and shall serve at the pleasure of the Chief Executive Officer.
-The Treasurer shall keep the financial records of the Agency, and shall report on the financial status of the Agency as requested by the Chairman, Vice-Chairman, or Chief Executive Officer.
+The Treasurer shall be the Chief Financial Officer of Taylorsville.
+The Treasurer shall keep the financial records of the Agency and shall report on the financial status of the Agency as requested by the Chairperson, Vice-Chairperson, or Chief Executive Officer.
 The Treasurer shall be responsible, under the direction of the Chief Executive Officer, to ensure the proper care and custody of all funds of the Agency and shall ensure proper disbursement and deposit of the same in the name of the Agency in or from such bank or banks as the Agency may select.

 Section 7.
 Board Members.
 At the meetings of the Agency, any Board Member may submit such recommendations and information as they may consider proper concerning the business, affairs, and policies of the Agency.

 Section 8.
 Additional Duties.
-The officers of the Agency shall perform such other duties and functions as may from time to time be required by the Agency, the bylaws, or rules and regulations of the Agency.
+The officers of the Agency shall perform such other duties and functions as may from time to time be required by the Agency, the Bylaws, or as otherwise required by law.

 Section 9.
 Vacancies.
-Should the offices of Chairman and Vice-Chairman become vacant, the Agency shall elect a successor from among the members of the Board of Directors at the next regular meeting, and such election shall be for the unexpired term of said office.
+Should the offices of Chairperson or Vice-Chairperson become vacant, the Agency shall elect a successor from among the members of the Board at the next regular meeting, and such election shall be for the unexpired term of said office.